MohamedAli1995/Virgin-Airline-Tweets-Sentiment-Prediction/README.md

 ```

 # How to Train
-In order to train, pretrain or test the model you need first to edit the config file that is described at(#Config-File).<br>
+In order to train, pretrain or test the model you need first to edit the config file that is described at[config file](#config-file).<br>
 To train a Sentiment LSTM model:<br>
 set:<br>
 ```